VIN number: 880465

 Over a period of three years I restored this 1964 e-type roadster for myself.
 I have kept a blog which shows the extended of the restoration.
-My intent was to keep it but last year I found a 1959 Maserati Vignale spyder prototype which I would like to restore..The car was sold in June of 2008.
+My intent was to keep but then I found a 1959 Maserati Vignale spyder prototype which I wanted to restore.

 The car has a Jaguar Heritage Certificate documenting its authenticity.
 My goal was to restore it to "better than new", show condition, but at the same time make it a car that can be driven.
 The engine subframe and suspension were removed and powder coated, all mechanicals were redone, the body was stripped to bare metal and painted in its original cream (Old English white) color.
 Interior in its original deep red color.